Side effects of Accutane

 Dandruff (Itchy Scalp)

-Dandruff is common and annoying, causing flakes, itchiness, or both.
-Medicated dandruff shampoos with ingredients like ketoconazole, selenium sulfide, or zinc pyrithione really help—if you know how to use them correctly for the best results.
+Dandruff is common and frustrating, causing flakes, itching, or both.
+Medicated shampoos with ketoconazole, selenium sulfide, or zinc pyrithione can really help—if you use them the right way.

 Eczema (Atopic Dermatitis)